 The Spark engine has the following limitations:

-To use a Spark engine when the sources are relational databases such as Oracle, Sybase, Microsoft SQL Server, and DB2 for Linux, UNIX, and Windows, you must use the JDBC connection type to create the connection.
-You cannot use the other connection types.
+You cannot use a Spark engine when the sources are relational databases such as Oracle, Sybase, Microsoft SQL Server, and DB2 for Linux, UNIX, and Windows.

 You cannot perform shuffle and substitution masking with a Spark engine.

 With the Spark engine, you cannot perform data masking operations on the Binary data type in Hive.